What is Caffè Lena like?

 Can you recommend any hotels or restaurants?

-Sushi Thai Garden – Award-winning Japanese and Thai cuisine right across the street from Caffe Lena.
-Surprisingly inexpensive.
+Sushi Thai Garden – Japanese and Thai cuisine right across the street from Caffè Lena.
+Many options for vegan and gluten-free diners.
 Call 518-580-0900 for reservations.

-Hattie’s – A Saratoga landmark located downstairs from Caffe Lena.
+Hattie’s – A Saratoga landmark located on the first floor of our building.
 Hattie’s has offered Southern and Louisiana-style cooking since 1938.
 Call 518-584-4790 for reservations.

 Is Caffè Lena really the longest-running coffeehouse in the country?

-In the ensuing years, Lena created a legend.
-Our remarkable roster of artists includes Skip James, Mississippi John Hurt, Bob Dylan, Emmylou Harris, Arlo Guthrie, Don McLean, Nanci Griffith, Dave Van Ronk, Odetta, Rev. Gary Davis, Utah Phillips, Ani DiFranco, G.Love, and hundreds upon hundreds of others.
-For a more complete history of Caffè Lena, please visit our special history website at www.caffelenahistory.org.
+Bill quit in 1962, but in the ensuing years Lena created a legend.
+Her remarkable roster of artists included Skip James, Mississippi John Hurt, Bob Dylan, Emmylou Harris, Arlo Guthrie, Don McLean, Nanci Griffith, Dave Van Ronk, Odetta, Rev. Gary Davis, Utah Phillips, David Bromberg, John Hartford, Bucky Pizzarelli, Joe Venuti, and hundreds upon hundreds of others.
+For a more complete history of Caffè Lena, please visit our history website at www.caffelenahistory.org.
+You can fid un-retouched archival photos and early recordings at www.history.caffelena.org.